Updated June 19, 2023

 Algorithms and Cryptography

-For those of you who think Algorithms is only connected to computer science, you are wrong.
-Algorithm is a method or a formula for solving a problem.
-And when I say problem, it can be any type of problem, may it be Math, Science formulas or even computer based.
+For those of you who think Algorithms are only connected to computer science, you are wrong.
+An algorithm is a method or a formula for solving a problem.
+And when I say problem, it can be any type of problem, whether Math, Science formulas, or even computer-based.
 Let me give you a simple

 (A+b)2 = a2 +2ab + b2